ralphfernan/atmega/README.txt

-﻿
-UBUNTU Microchip ATmega328 Programming via the Serial Peripheral Interface
+ATmega328 Programming with only a USB-to-UART adapter and the chip itself

 Components:
 1. A CP2102 (CP210x) USB-UART/TTL adapter.
 This includes Tx, DTR, CTS, RTS, 5v and GND.
 2. The microchip (ATMega 328)

-FAQ:
+3. Ubuntu/Linux PC

 No other resistors/capacitors/crystals/parts are needed for programming.
 See circuit diagram.
 For checking the blink program after programming the chip, you need an led and a current limiting resistor (few hundred ohms to couple of kilo-ohms).

 Most recent Ubuntu versions should already include the CP210x USB driver.